 About the estate:

-Without being the most demonstrative or profound of the classified growths, Rauzan-Gassies has regained a very respectable ranking over the past decade, even if we believe it can aim even higher.
-The vineyard has been seriously revamped and the château is in the process of acquiring new winemaking equipment that should enable it to achieve even greater precision and density.
-Prices remain very reasonable, so now is the time to take advantage.
+While not the most expressive or profound of the classified growths, Rauzan-Gassies has regained a very respectable standing over the past decade, even though we believe it has the potential to aim even higher.
+The vineyard has undergone a serious overhaul, and the château is in the process of acquiring new winemaking equipment that should allow it to achieve greater precision and density.
+Prices remain very reasonable, so now is the time to take advantage of this.

 James Suckling